Rosuav/LispWhispers/README.md

   - Quick re-send in case you sent to the wrong name (or you're multisending).
   - As there's no server, all this configuration will be kept in LocalStorage.
     Offer a way to download a backup file, or to copy a backup to clipboard.
-- TODO (locally): Create a popup link like for dashboard.
-Provide example?